milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Meeting Kai.md

 *The guy looks at me desperately and claps his hands together, as if he's about to pray.*

-UK Kai: "Oh thank god you're here!
+UK_Kai: "Oh thank god you're here!
 I lost something and I think it might be somewhere around here."

 Emi: "What did you lose?
 Maybe I can help you find it."

-UK Kai: "It's kinda like a small golden thing.
+UK_Kai: "It's kinda like a small golden thing.
 It should look like a flower of some kind."

 Emi: "Wait a minute, could you be talking about this?"

-*I dig into my apron pocket and fish out the golden camellia charm I found earlier.
-As I lay it in my palm and show it to him, his eyes light up, and he nods excitedly.*
+*I dig into my apron pocket and fish out the golden camellia charm I found earlier.*

+*As I lay it in my palm and show it to him, his eyes light up, and he nods excitedly.*

-UK Kai: "That's the one!
+UK_Kai: "That's the one!
 Thanks a bunch!"

 *I offer the charm to him, which he graciously receives with both hands.*

-UK Kai: "By the way, you're new around here aren't you?
+UK_Kai: "By the way, are you new around here?
 Ingram doesn't usually work with anyone in the cafe."

-UK Kai: "Actually, I don't think I've ever seen Ingram working with *anyone* in general. . ."
+UK_Kai: "Actually, I don't think I've ever seen Ingram working with *anyone* in general. . ."

-UK Kai: "But never mind that!
+UK_Kai: "But never mind that!
 Let me introduce myself.
 My name's Kai, what's yours?"

 Emi: "Oh, right, I'm Emi!
 I'm helping Ingram out with both the cafe and with spirit guiding."

 Kai: "Wait, *Emi*?
-I think I know you!
-Ingram was mentioning that we'd be getting a new roommate at Yuugen House!"
+I think I know you!"

+Kai: "Ingram was mentioning that we'd be getting a new roommate at Yuugen House!"

 Emi: "I guess news spreads fast around here, huh?"

 Kai: "Oh, it's nothing like that.
-Ingram just decided to gather everyone and tell us all at once.
-I was beginning to wonder when I'd get to meet you!"
+Ingram just decided to gather everyone and tell us all at once."

+Kai: "I was beginning to wonder when I'd get to meet you!"

 Emi: "(Huh, I didn't expect anybody to be so excited about a new roommate.)"